ruial/briefbytes/source/_posts/The-architecture-of-a-small-side-project.md

 It is useful to keep track of the application behaviour without having to access the server.
 For analytics, the most common approach is to use a solution like Google Analytics or the open-source privacy oriented Plausible Analytics.
 You can also complement these with web server logs.

 For logs and metrics, my favorite stack is Elasticsearch+Kibana and Prometheus+Grafana.
 However, it does not make sense to host these yourself until you grow to a certain size.
 Elasticsearch is particularly hungry for RAM.
 I had a good experience with Sematext free tier, which uses the Elastic stack, but opting for Grafana Cloud and Logz.io are also valid approaches.
+To build status pages I'm using Freshping for HTTP and TCP checks, StatusCake is popular too.

 ## Scaling when traction is gained